kexiZeroing/kexiZeroing.github.io/src/blog/what-is-nginx.md

 You can deploy a bunch of ingress rules, but nothing will happen unless you have a controller that can process them.
 An Ingress Controller is a pod that is configured to interpret ingress rules. `ingress-nginx` is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.

 Considering what you can do with Ingress, it is easy to think of an Ingress controller as an API gateway, reducing the need for a separate API gateway resource in your cloud architecture.

+> Question: You want `b.com` to display the same content as `a.com`, while ensuring that the URL in the browser remains `b.com`.
+>
+> 1. Ensure that `b.com` resolves to the same IP address as `a.com`.
+This typically means updating the DNS records for `b.com` (e.g., an A or CNAME record) to point to the same load balancer or ingress controller IP that serves `a.com`.
+This step ensures traffic to `b.com` reaches your Kubernetes cluster.
+> 2. In Kubernetes, an ingress resource can handle multiple domains (hosts).
+You need to update your existing ingress configuration to include `b.com` as an additional host, with the same routing rules as `a.com`.
+This tells the ingress controller to direct traffic from both domains to the same backend service.

 ### Nginx command line
 NGINX has only a few command-line parameters, and the configuration is done entirely via the configuration file (`/usr/local/etc/nginx/nginx.conf`).